2019 EXECUTIVE SUMMARY

 Marketing Plan & Budget

-As Salt Lake County's official destination marketing organization, Visit Salt Lake is responsible for generating a sizeable portion of our community's visitor revenue largely through the solicitation and booking of city wide conventions, which bring delegates and their spending into our community.
-One of Visit Salt Lake’s most impactful priorities in 2017 is $250,000,000 generated by new visitors attending meetings and conventions in Salt Lake County.
+As Salt Lake County's official destination marketing organization, Visit Salt Lake is responsible for generating a sizeable portion of our community's visitor revenue largely through the solicitation and booking of city wide conventions, bringing delegates and their spending into our community.
+One of Visit Salt Lake’s most impactful priorities in 2019 is $400,000,000 generated by new visitors attending meetings and conventions in Salt Lake County.

 VSL works with County representatives to ensure its activities are supporting the County's economic priorities as effectively as possible.
 From the small-business owner to the state capitol, strategic alignment is crucial to the continued health of our region's economy, and VSL is devoted to its role in this symbiotic system.